 Each year the Society for Industrial Archeology recognizes outstanding scholarship in the field of industrial archaeology with the Robert M. Vogel Prize.
 Named for the founding and distinguished member Robert Vogel, the award honors the author of the best article to appear in the society’s journal IA within the past three years.
-The prize consist of a cash reward and a wooden foundry pattern with a plaque engraved with the recipient’s name.
-Articles selected must have a clearly stated thesis and a well constructed narrative.
-Analysis of material culture and high quality illustrations that support the thesis and conclusion are also important measures of scholarship worthy of the prize.
-Selection is made by the Vogel Prize Committee consisting of five members, appointed by the president of the SIA, who serve five year terms.
+The prize comprises a cash reward and a wooden foundry pattern with a plaque engraved with the recipient’s name.
+Articles selected must have a clearly stated thesis and a well-constructed narrative.
+Analysis of material culture and high-quality illustrations that support the thesis and conclusion are also important measures of scholarship worthy of the prize.
+Selection is made by the Vogel Prize Committee consisting of five members, appointed by the president of the SIA, who serve five-year terms.

 About Robert M. Vogel

 Robert M. Vogel laid the foundations for the Society for Industrial Archeology.
 He was among the original founders of the SIA and sustained the organization in its earliest years.
 As the first editor of the Society for Industrial Archeology Newsletter, from 1971 to 1979, Robert stamped the SIA with his distinctive good humor and unbridled enthusiasm for industrial heritage preservation.
 In the 1960s, his seminal work on the New England textile mill and Hudson-Mohawk Valley surveys established important benchmarks for field recording and documentation, and led to the establishment of the Historic American Engineering Record.
 As an authority in the field and longtime curator of civil and mechanical engineering at the Smithsonian Institution, Robert generously shared his knowledge, inspiring countless others to champion, as he did so vigorously, the cause of “IA.”
 For these reasons and others, the SIA was pleased to name its annual prize for outstanding scholarship in industrial archeology in his honor.